-Tender, sweet and chocolaty, these gluten free scones are are just perfect for a weekend brunch.
+Wonderfully tender, these gluten free scones are just perfect for a weekend brunch!

 Needless to say, as soon as we hung up the phone, I was scouring the Internet for gluten free scones recipes.
-Several attempts yielded less-than-optimal results (edible, but not mom-or-blog-worthy), but this one’s a keeper.
+Several attempts yielded less-than-optimal results (edible, but not tender enough).
+But this one’s a keeper.

 - In a large mixing bowl, whisk together the almond flour, baking soda and salt.
 Use a rubber spatula to mix in the chocolate chips.

-- In a small mixing bowl, whisk together the egg, xylitol and vanilla.
+- In a small mixing bowl, whisk together the egg, sweetener and vanilla.

 - Add the egg mixture to the flour mixture, mixing with a rubber spatula and then using your hands to turn the mixture into dough.